* Please Note: As of Mikrotik RouterOS 7.x. IP Accounting functionality has been removed and is unavailable as a function on Datatill.

 This will be the devices (Mikrotik Routers) on which to maintain the blocked address list.

-Just like with your capped page setup, your queue setup will also take place through your breakout routers.
-If the routers are not set up correctly, the customer’s speed limits will not be enforced.
-When configuring the router, you can set up the capped and speed queues on the same router or on different routers.
+Just like with capped pages, queue setup is managed via breakout routers.
+If not configured correctly, speed limits won’t apply.
+You can set up capped and speed queues on the same router or across multiple routers.

 If enabled individual queues will be maintained for each user IP on the routers below.
 If disable, then no speed limits will be enforced for IP Accounting based user accounts.